There is an ongoing conversation in my house and in my mind

 before he ever knew that he was.
 If a

 prerequisite for being in this band is rock star death, he wins.
-On the evening of September 26, 1986, Burton won the hand of
+On the evening of September 26, 1986, Burton Burton was sleeping shortly before 7:00 AM when, according

 to the driver, the bus skidded off the road and flipped onto the grass